-An introduction to general publication design theory with emphasis on typography, page layout, graphics, and design.
+Lecture: 2 hours.
+Laboratory: 3 hours An introduction to general publication design theory with emphasis on typography, page layout, graphics, and design.
 Students will create media for print and digital publishing.
 Exercises and projects will include the creation of a multipage booklet, poster, newsletter, brochures and an interactive document formatted for digital publishing.
 Credit may be earned for only one of the following: ART 51, CMPSC 31, or OFTEC 42.
-May be repeated two times.
+Transfer: CSU grade of C or better, or P Lecture: 2 hours.
+Laboratory: 3 hours A continuation of study in problems of Publication Design.
+Areas of focused study will be in advanced problems of page layout, typography, print, and interactive documents for digital publication.
+Credit may be earned for only one of the following: ART 52, CMPSC 32, or OFTEC 43.
 Transfer: CSU